Factbox: Where are people round the world protesting over George Floyd?

-(Reuters) - The killing of black man George Floyd in the United States, with a white policeman’s knee on his neck, has triggered worldwide protests against racism and brutality.
+(Reuters) - The death of African American George Floyd in the United States, after a police officer pressed a knee into his neck while detaining him, has triggered worldwide protests against racism and brutality.

 Authorities in some countries are objecting to the rallies, on grounds they may heighten risk of COVID-19 infection.